StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `materialVariant` — Which material variant to use.
   - `clear` — Whether and how to clear the rendertarget.
   - `viewport` — Subregion in normalized 0-1 coordinates.
+- `static void Renderer.RenderTo(Tex toRendertarget, Matrix[]& cameras, Matrix[]& projections, RenderSettings settings)` — This renders the current scene to the indicated rendertarget texture from the specified viewpoint, using a RenderSettings struct for everything else - including tile-friendly post-processing effects!
+This call enqueues a render that occurs immediately before the screen itself is rendered.
+  - `toRendertarget` — The texture to which the scene will be rendered to.
+This must be a Rendertarget type texture.
+  - `camera` — A TRS matrix representing the location and orientation of the camera.
+This matrix gets inverted later on, so no need to do it yourself.
+  - `projection` — The projection matrix describes how the geometry is flattened onto the draw surface.
+Normally, you'd use Matrix.Perspective, and occasionally Matrix.Orthographic might be helpful as well.
+  - `settings` — Settings for this render pass, a `default` here means all layers, the default material variant, clear everything to transparent black, a full-target viewport, and no post-processing.
+  - `cameras` — View transforms, one per view.
+  - `projections` — Projection matrices, one per view.
+Length must match `cameras`.
+  - Example: see `Renderer.RenderTo` in StereoKit-docs-reference.md
 - `static void Renderer.Screenshot(string filename, Vec3 from, Vec3 at, int width, int height, float fieldOfViewDegrees)` — Schedules a screenshot for the end of the frame!
 The view will be rendered from the given position at the given point, with a resolution the same size as the screen's surface.
 It'll be saved as a JPEG or PNG file depending on the filename extension provided.
   - `filename` — Filename to write the screenshot to!
 This will be a PNG if the extension ends with (case insensitive) ".png", and will be a 90 quality JPEG if it ends with anything else.
   - `from` — Viewpoint location.